AdobeDocs/adobe-io-events/src/pages/guides/subscriber_defined_filtering/index.md

 ### Error Handling

-- Invalid filter syntax will return a 400 error with a detailed explanation to guide the user to resolution.
+- Invalid filter syntax will return a 400 error with a detailed explanation to guide you to resolution.
 - Use the validation endpoint to catch issues before deployment

 ## Output Event Format